MaxIhme/42-Wolfsburg/README.md

 ## Norm

-All code has to fit the 42 Norm wich mainly says how to write clean code, i.e. only 5 functions per File, with each 25 Lines per function.
+All code has to fit the 42 Norm wich mainly says how to write clean, simple and understandable code, i.e. only 5 functions per File, with each 25 Lines per function.
 No "for", "do...while", "switch", "case" or "goto".
 Only 4 parameters hand over to a function, max.
 5 Variables per function and many more rules does the norm include.